vishvAsa/kalpAntaram/smRtiH/manuH/sarva-prastutiH/02/02_dharmasrotaH.md

 Some people bring forward the following objection:—

-&gt; “As a matter of fact, everything that is enjoined in the Veda and in &gt; the Smṛtis is the *source of Dharma*; and since ‘Śīla’ also is &gt; included among the acts thus enjoined, there is no point in mentioning &gt; it separately.
-In fact Manu himself is going to enjoin it in the &gt; following verse—‘Day and night one should take care to subdue the &gt; senses’ (7.41),—and again—‘When the mind has been subdued, the two &gt; groups of five become subdued.’
-And it is this ‘subjugation of the &gt; mind’ which constitutes the ‘abandoning of love and hate,’ as we shall &gt; explain later on.”
+> “As a matter of fact, everything that is enjoined in the Veda and in
+> the Smṛtis is the *source of Dharma*; and since ‘Śīla’ also is
+> included among the acts thus enjoined, there is no point in mentioning
+> it separately.
+In fact Manu himself is going to enjoin it in the
+> following verse—‘Day and night one should take care to subdue the
+> senses’ (7.41),—and again—‘When the mind has been subdued, the two
+> groups of five become subdued.’
+And it is this ‘subjugation of the
+> mind’ which constitutes the ‘abandoning of love and hate,’ as we shall
+> explain later on.”

 Some writers answer this by saying that ‘*Śīla*’ has been separately mentioned with a view to indicate its superior importance; it is